 K Nearest Entries

-Finds the element of the list that is closest to and returns that element along with the -next and -previous elements of the list.
+Finds the element of the list that is closest to N and returns that element along with the k-next and k-previous elements of the list.

 Notes: